Image © ITV Studios, 1969

 John Hallam

-Character & Episode: Johnny Crackan in It's Supposed to be Thicker Than Water
+Character & Episode: Johnny Crackan in It's Supposed To Be Thicker Than Water

 Born: 28/10/1941, Lisburn, Northern Ireland (as John William Francis Hallam)